 Now we can surely do better than that!
-Modify the interpreter (PVM.java) so that it will anticipate division by zero or multiplicative overflow, and change the program status accordingly, so that users will be told the errors of their ways and not left wondering what has happened.
+Modify the interpreter (PVM.java or PVM.cs) so that it will anticipate division by zero or multiplicative overflow, and change the program status accordingly, so that users will be told the errors of their ways and not left wondering what has happened.